-New research highlights how stress, nutrition, relationships, chemicals, and bacteria can play a role in a baby’s development, even before it’s born.
+New research into child development in the first 1000 days highlights how stress, nutrition, relationships, chemicals, and bacteria can play a role in a baby’s development, even before it’s born.

 The new research paper, part funded by the Bupa Health Foundation, highlights the critical roles stress, nutrition, relationships, chemicals, bacteria and nature can play on a baby’s healthy development, long before it’s even born.